Ultralimits, Amenable actions and Entropy: Applications to Entropy

 In \cite{Spatzier1991FundamentalGO}, Spatzier and Zimmer proved that certain topological boundary actions are amenable with respect to all measure classes.
 Adams generalized their result to all hyperbolic groups in the paper \cite{ADAMS1994765}.
+The notion of topological amenability of a locally compact groupoid was introduced \cite{renault2006groupoid} as the existence of an approximate invariant mean.
+It implies the Zimmer amenability for any quasi-invariant measure.
+In \cite{anantharaman1987systemes} the converse was shown to be true.
+For a comprehensive study of the amenability in both settings for the general case of groupoids, see the book \cite{anantharaman2000amenable} (in particular \cite[Appendix B]{anantharaman2000amenable} for the topological amenability for hyperbolic groups on their Gromov boundary).

-Using Theorem \ref{Theorem entropy and amenability} we deduce Theorem \ref{Theorem B}: \begin{theorem} Let \(G\) be a hyperbolic group, and let \(\partial G\) be its Gromov boundary.
-Then for any convex function \(f\) with \(f(1)=0\) and finitely supported measure \(\lambda\) on \(G\) we have:
+\begin{theorem} Suppose \(G\) is a discrete countable group, and let \(X\) be a compact \(G\)-space which is topologically amenable.
+Then for any convex function \(f\) with \(f(1)=0\) and finitely supported measure \(\lambda\) on \(G\)